rafa-rodriguess/Coursera_JHU_Data_Science_R_Programming_Assignment_03/README.md

 and “f” are tied for best, then hospital “b” should be returned).
 The function should use the following template. best <- function(state, outcome) {
-## Read outcome data
+-Read outcome data
-## Check that state and outcome are valid
+-Check that state and outcome are valid
-## Return hospital name in that state with lowest 30-day death
+-Return hospital name in that state with lowest 30-day death -rate
-## rate
 }
 The function should check the validity of its arguments.
 If an invalid state value is passed to best, the function should throw an error via the stop function with the exact message “invalid state”.
 If an invalid outcome value is passed to best, the function should throw an error via the stop function with the exact message “invalid outcome”

-## Ranking hospitals by outcome in a state
+## 02 - Ranking hospitals by outcome in a state
 Write a function called rankhospital that takes three arguments: the 2-character abbreviated name of a state (state), an outcome (outcome), and the ranking of a hospital in that state for that outcome (num).
 The function reads the outcome-of-care-measures.csv file and returns a character vector with the name